bhakra nangal dam

 9. Strategic Importance

-• The Bhakra Nangal Dam is of strategic importance for India, especially in times of drought, as it provides essential water for irrigation and power.
+• The Bhakra Nangal Dam is strategically important for India, especially during droughts, as it provides essential water for irrigation and power.

 • The dam’s location near the Himachal Pradesh-Punjab border also adds to its defense significance.